LiveCodeBench/LiveCodeBench/README.md

 ```

 ## Custom Evaluation
 Alternatively, you can using [`lcb_runner/runner/custom_evaluator.py`](./lcb_runner/runner/custom_evaluator.py) to directly evaluated model generations in a custom file.
-The file should contain a list of model outputs, appropirately formatted for evaluation in the order of benchmark problems.
+The file should contain a list of model outputs, appropriately formatted for evaluation in the order of benchmark problems.

 ```bash
 python -m lcb_runner.runner.custom_evaluator --custom_output_file {path_to_custom_outputs}